ssh-22/chat/README.md

 # Chat App

-This is a TypeScript-based chat app that allows users to have one-on-one or group conversations with LINE-style UI.
-The app includes messaging, voice calling, and video calling features.
+This is a TypeScript-based chat app that allows users to have group conversations with LINE-style UI.
+The app only includes a messaging feature.

 ## Technologies Used